Everyone has their ‘threshold concept’ moment when it comes to equality, diversity and inclusion.

-It is appropriate then that as a sector we all head to Edinburgh in March 2020, to continue these tricky conversations.
+It is appropriate then that as a sector we all join together on 16-18 March at the Equality, Diversity and Inclusion Conference 2021, to continue these tricky conversations.
 We invite you to share your experiences of positive action measures – what worked, what didn’t, and what you don’t know…yet.

 We hope you’ll join us.
 Maybe you’ll have your own threshold moment: or even help someone else with theirs.

-We are running a series of workshops in 2020 focused on equality, diversity and inclusivity to support practitioners, managers and leaders within HE institutions across the UK.
+We are also running a series of workshops in 2021 focused on equality, diversity and inclusivity to support practitioners, managers and leaders within HE institutions across the UK.
 Find out more

 - Bhambra, G. K., Gebrial, D. & Nişancıoğlu, K. eds (2018).
 Decolonizing the University.
 London: Pluto Press